Sleep in animals: Invertebrates

-It is suggested that octopus also has a two-staged sleep, similar to the REM and NREM stages observed in many verberates.
+It is suggested that octopus also has a two-staged sleep, similar to the REM and NREM stages observed in many vertebrates.
 "Quiet sleep" stage usually involves behaviors such as eyes closing, flat body posture, and white-skin pattern.
 This stage usually lasts around 60 minutes.
 After the "quiet stage", the octopus moves onto an "active sleep" stage which lasts about 1 minute.
 In the "active sleep" stage, octopus has more eye and body movements as well as increased breathing rate.
 Although the octopus is suggested to have the most obvious color changing during the "active sleep" stage, a very brief and fast "color-flash" has been observed during the "quiet sleep" stage as well.